ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Beginning

 * Behaves in ways which acknowledge the professional responsibilities relevant to his/her health care role
 * Describes the issues around providing care to self, family and colleagues

 ##### Progressing

-* Identifies and manages occasions when duty of care clashes with confidentiality requirements{" "}
+* Identifies and manages occasions when duty of care clashes with confidentiality requirements
 * Has engaged a GP for self and for family
 * Respects local community norms and values in own life and work practices

 ##### Achieved

-* Considers continuity of care and importance of long-term doctor patient relationship in small town context.{" "}
+* Considers continuity of care and importance of long-term doctor patient relationship in small town context.
 * Considers need for confidentiality in small and close community town context.

 #### 8.4 Establish, maintain and utilise professional networks to assist with safe, optimum patient care